 You are here

-Dow’s professional career includes nearly 20 years in executive positions in Oklahoma based financial institutions.
+Hughes' professional career includes nearly 20 years in executive positions with Oklahoma-based financial institutions.
 Notably, he co-founded the holding company of Regent Bank and served as its chairman.
-He holds a degree in accounting from the University of Oklahoma and earned an MBA at the University of Texas at Austin.
-In 1993, he established a farm in Canadian county that he continues to operate today.
-He’s an advocate for the youth of Oklahoma – serving in leadership roles in the Boys Scouts of America since 2006.
-A long time Trustee for the Oklahoma Foundation for Excellence, Dow served as its president in 2011.
-He is also a graduate of Leadership Oklahoma City.
+He holds a degree in accounting from the University of Oklahoma and earned an MBA from the University of Texas at Austin.
+In 1993, he established a farm in Canadian County that he continues to operate today.
+As an advocate for the youth of Oklahoma, Hughes has servied in leadership roles with the Boys Scouts of America since 2006.
+A long-time trustee for the Oklahoma Foundation for Excellence, he served as its president in 2011, and he is also a graduate of Leadership Oklahoma City.

 The state comptroller directs the daily operations of OMES central accounting and reporting.
 Bajema was appointed state comptroller in April 2012.
 She previously served as the chief financial officer for the Oklahoma State and Education Employees Group Insurance Board for two years after serving as director of finance for the previous decade.
 Bajema is a certified public accountant and a past president of the Oklahoma City Chapter of the Oklahoma Society of CPAs.

 State Purchasing Director Sam DuRegger leads the procurement arm of the Central Purchasing division of OMES.
 He is responsible for the execution of state purchasing law and procurement processes while driving the state’s digital transformation and citizen experience enhancement.

 As the former director of product management for Sonic Corp., DuRegger led the procurement effort of multiple software solutions, which culminated in a new digital payment infrastructure.

 He has a bachelor's degree from the University of Tulsa, a master’s degree in theology from John Brown University and a Master of Business Administration from The University of Oklahoma's Price College of Business.